Clemson too strong for the Bucs

 Thomas’ 25 points and 14 rebounds marked his fourth double-double of the season.

-With the win, Clemson head coach Brad Brownell moves to second all-time at Clemson in career victories with 157.
+With the win, Brownell moves to second all-time at Clemson in career victories with 157.
+He passes the late Bill Foster, who had 156 wins from 1975-’84 at Clemson.

+“I owe a lot of the credit to the coaches I have had here over the years.
+It is really special and it is special to be mentioned in the same sentence as a guy like Bill Foster,” Brownell said.
+“He was a great coach here, but from what I hear about him, and have heard, he was even a better person.
+He was a great man.”

 Christian Keeling led the Buccaneers with 25 points, including 19 in the fist half.
 He scored 19 of his team’s 27 first-half points.